 Stool samples should be sent in cases of bloody diarrhoea, immunodeficiency and recent foreign travel.

 How about tests for dehydration?
-Sadly there is no one test that correlates clinically with dehydration.
-Urine specific gravity in infants is unreliable because the kidney reaches adult concentrating abilities after the age of 1.
+Sadly, no one test correlates clinically with dehydration.
+Urine specific gravity in infants is unreliable because the kidney reaches adult concentration abilities after the age of 1.
 Also, the child often doesn’t begin urinating until rehydration has begun.

 And glucose?
-Well, almost 10% of GE patients aged 1 month to 5 years in high income countries present with hypoglycaemia.
-Risk factors for hypoglycaemia on presentation include a longer duration of vomiting and increased frequency of vomiting.
-It would be reasonable to consider point of care glucose testing at triage for young children as identifying hypoglycaemia on clinical ground alone is difficult in this age group.
+Well, almost 10% of GE patients aged 1 month to 5 years in high-income countries present with hypoglycaemia.
+Risk factors for hypoglycaemia on presentation include a longer duration and increased frequency of vomiting.
+It would be reasonable to consider point-of-care glucose testing at triage for young children as identifying hypoglycaemia on clinical grounds alone is difficult in this age group.

 Preventing gastro

-The key to reducing the burden (and generally for an all-round happier life!) is in the prevention of acute gastroenteritis.
-Rotavirus vaccination is now commonplace thought the antibodies, the UK & Ireland and other countries around the world.
+The key to reducing the burden (and generally for an all-round happier life!) is preventing acute gastroenteritis.
+Rotavirus vaccination is now commonplace in the Antipodes, the UK and Ireland.
 It is very effective.

 In the home and in the ED…Handwashing, handwashing, handwashing!